SCCBA Privacy Notice

 EBED (English Bridge Education & Development)

-As a Sussex EBU Shareholder I attended the EBU Shareholders Meeting at the Imperial Hotel, London May.
+As a Sussex EBU Shareholder I attended the EBU Shareholders Meeting at the Imperial Hotel, London in May.
 The meeting was rather uneventful, with nothing very contentious being raised.

 The treasurer, Jerry Cope, reported the final outcome for the 2017/18 outturn remains a little unclear as the effect of the poor March weather was awaited, also the final cost of emergency electrical work needed for the Aylesbury EBU building.
 However he expects to beat budget and achieve a small surplus following the rolling economy programme and the unbudgeted sales of the new law books.
 The income thus generated has been boosted by the agreement of the Portland Club no longer to claim royalties from these sales, as they have not been involved with Duplicate Bridge for many years.
 The treasurer believed that EBU finances are in a reasonably stable state, with the main risk being the ageing membership profile in a very competitive time amongst all leisure activities.